NicoJuicy/LearnML/ml/ml_algorithms.md

 - Flexible Discriminant Analysis (FDA)

+### Principal Component Analysis (PCA)

+PCA is not really considered an ML model rather it is a technique (linear transform) commonly used to reduce the dimensionality of the data (data preparation technique) in preparation for use with an ML model.

 ### Ensemble Algorithms

 Ensemble methods are models composed of multiple weaker models that are independently trained and whose predictions are combined in some way to make the overall prediction.